unoplatform/uno.extensions/doc/Reference/Markup/Resources.md

 ## Adding Resources

-To add a resource to the Resource Dictionary you can use the fluent builder like:
+To add a resource to the `ResourceDictionary` you can use the fluent builder like:

 ```cs
 new Page()